How Much Are Car Accident Settlements in North Carolina?

 Availability of Insurance Coverage

-How Insurance Companies Calculate Claim Value in North Carolina
+How Insurance Companies Calculate Settlements

 Use of Medical Records and Bills